What Is Kotlin?

 What Is Kotlin Used For?

 Kotlin was originally developed with Android development in mind.
 Therefore, Android developers are increasingly adopting Kotlin and it’s one of Google’s official programming languages.
-Additionally, large companies such as Netflix, Amazon, Uber, Foursquare and Coursera have used, or are currently using, Kotlin.
+Several large companies, including Netflix, Amazon, Uber, Foursquare and Coursera, have used or are currently using it as well.
+Kotlin can be useful in the following applications:

 Kotlin’s interoperability with the JVM makes it compatible with existing Java code and allows businesses to leverage existing Java ecosystems.
 This makes Kotlin a great solution for microservices.
 A microservice architecture is a software architectural style that structures a back-end application as a collection of services that are independently deployable and highly maintainable.
 DoorDash has a great case study of migration from monolithic architecture to microservices with Kotlin.